nguyen8amk1/My_Own_Philosophy_of_Everything/frameworks/how_to_learn_and_apply_concepts.md

             -> match with the design pattern(in string pattern/diagram form) -> can choose the right one

--> STORE THE PATTERN/RELATIONSHIP OF OBJECTS IN YOUR HEAD
+## NOTE:
-    -> OUTSOURCE(STORE THEM ELSEWHERE, vd: papers, other people head :v) THE OBJECTS DETAILS -> Pattern/Relationship of Objects is actually the thing you need to solve problems (or come up with solutions)
+    -> STORE THE PATTERN/RELATIONSHIP OF OBJECTS IN YOUR HEAD -> OUTSOURCE(STORE THEM ELSEWHERE, vd: papers, other people head :v) THE OBJECTS DETAILS -> Pattern/Relationship of Objects is actually the thing you need to solve problems (or come up with solutions)